p2panda/handbook/website/docs/tutorials/send-to-node.md

 :::

+All the next steps will take place inside the `send-to-node` directory you downloaded via git.
+Make sure you are in that folder in your terminal!

 ### Create `message` field

 As already mentioned, `send-to-node` requires us to format the data we want to send in JSON.
 In a text editor of your choice we can write our first operation into a file named `001-message-field.json`: